pranshu267/pranshu267.github.io/_pages/education.md

 New York University
 ======
-* Master of Science in Computer Science
+* Master of Science in Computer Science       September 2023 - May 2025 (expected)
   * Machine Learning
   * Deep Learning
   * Natural Language and Understanding